 Keep track of your work.
 If you have a large number of publications and other outputs, or publish with a large number of co-authors, an ORCID can help you keep track of your research outputs and contributions.

-Take your records with you and save time In a global research environment, an ORCID ID is a non-proprietary way of making sure you have a complete record of your outputs wherever you work.
+Take your records with you and save time.
+Increasingly publishers include author ORCID on published outputs.
+ORCID is non-proprietary and helps you maintain a complete and portable record of your outputs and activities.
 ORCID facilitates interoperability between information systems, making it easier to transfer and link associated records.
-This reduces the need to enter the same information in multiple systems, saving time and effort.
+This reduces the need to enter the same information in multiple places, saving time and effort.
 You can authorise your ORCID to import records from relevant metadata sources and manually add non-standard research, like creative outputs.

 How to make the most of your ORCID

-Personalise your record Once created, you should take some time to add a bio, education and employment history to your ORCID record by logging in on the ORCID website.
+Personalise your record.
+Once created, you should take some time to add a bio, education and employment history to your ORCID record by logging in on the ORCID website.
 This ORCID blog post also explains what to do next to add or update your profile information.
-We recommend that you keep your ORCID profile and email address up to date as funders, employers and collaborators may review your profile and linked works.
+We recommend that you keep your ORCID record, profile and email address up to date as funders, employers and collaborators may review it and your linked works.

 Add your works.
 Log in to your account on the ORCID website, and from your ORCID record add works by choosing the search and link option to select and link appropriate data sources.
 These will locate and import metadata for your publications.
 You will need to accept those which are yours to add them to your profile.
 Once connected, ORCID should automatically discover publications metadata from linked data sources when available.

 This will depend on your publishing profile and discipline.
 You may wish to use a combination of data sources for best results, for example:

 - CrossRef Metadata Search and Scopus to ORCID help import records from a range of disciplines, from the sciences to humanities.

 - Europe PubMed Central is useful for health, clinical and life sciences.